Gokulnaath03/vlsi-exp1/README.md

 # vlsi-exp1
+## SIMULATION AND SYNTHESIS LOGIC GATES,ADDERS AND SUBTRACTOR USING VIVADO

-#AIM:To simulate and synthesis logic gates,4  adders and substractor using VIVADO.
+# AIM:To simulate and synthesis logic gates,4  adders and substractor using VIVADO.

 #APPARATUS REQUIRED:VIVADO 2023.2